- Reference Number: HEY-664/2018

 First 24 hours

-Sips of fluids only, such as water, cordial juices, clear soups.
+Sips of fluids only such as water, cordial juices, clear soups.

 Liquid diet, soups, milk, broth, jelly, liquidised food.

-Day 6 onwards
+Day 6 onward

 Semi-solid food, progressing to healthy, calorie controlled diet.